p2pu/social-learning-course/_posts/2000-01-01-community.markdown

 - *Summaries of Hangouts*: In a brilliant move, Agents sent a summary of the synchronous Hangout to the whole group, which kept the folks who couldn’t make it in the loop.

 See the full recap at [Data MOOC: Results, Findings and Recommendations](http://info.p2pu.org/2013/06/18/data-mooc-results-findings-and-recommendations/)

+## Rhizomatic Learning: The Community is the Curriculum

 ##